 Born on 31 May 1934, Jim played for Murray Bridge High School before attending Norwood High School for one year at the age of 16.
 He played football with Teachers College from 1951 to 1954 and then three seasons with South Augusta while teaching in Port Augusta.
 While with Norwood in 1958 he taught at Enfield High School where he stayed for six years.
 About 1964, he resigned from teaching and moved to Murray Bridge with his wife Marie, a daughter of Port Augusta couple Theodore and Anne Struck, to take over the family building supply business in Murray Bridge.
 He played a short time for the Ramblers Football Club.

 Jim and Marie had two children, Melissa and Jason.
 The couple built a brick shack near Blanche Harbour on Eyre Peninsula, about 20 km down from Port Augusta, which they treasured for more than 45 years.
 Marie passed away in September 2012, aged 71.
 Jim celebrated his 85th birthday in Adelaide on 31 May 2019.
+He passed away on 14 October 2021.

 M Shirley, P Robins May 2019